 When walking makes your legs hurt

-The trouble is that walking isn't so easy for everyone.
-Indeed, the leg pain is agony for many.
-And forget the "brisk" pace of three to four miles per hour advised for health and fitness.
+The trouble is that walking isn't easy for everyone.
+Walking-related leg pain is agony for many.
+And forget the brisk pace of three to four miles per hour advised for health and fitness.

-With age — and occasionally without it — a number of conditions can result in leg pain after walking and make walking difficult.
-Some are very familiar, such as arthritis that makes knees and hips creaky; others, such as peripheral artery disease, aren't.
+With age - and occasionally without it - several conditions can result in leg pain during or after walking.
+Some may be very familiar, such as arthritis that makes knees and hips creaky; others, such as peripheral artery disease, may not be.

-This article looks at four nonarthritic conditions that cause leg pain and may affect walking, and some ways to treat and manage them — no need to limp and bear it!
+This article looks at four nonarthritic conditions that cause leg pain and may affect walking, as well as some ways to treat and manage them - no need to limp and bear it!

 Why do my legs hurt?
 Leg pain causes and conditions

-We're discussing these conditions that may cause leg pain separately, but people may have two or more of them at the same time, which complicates diagnosis and treatment.
+We discuss these conditions separately, but you may have two or more of them at the same time, which complicates diagnosis and treatment.

 1. Peripheral artery disease

-Peripheral artery disease is a form of atherosclerosis, the same condition that leads to most strokes and heart attacks.
-Fat- and cholesterol-filled plaque narrows arteries, and blood clots can collect on the plaque, narrowing them further.
+Peripheral artery disease (PAD) is a form of atherosclerosis, the same condition that leads to most strokes and heart attacks.
+Fat- and cholesterol-filled plaques narrow the arteries, and blood clots can collect on the plaques, narrowing them further.
 In peripheral artery disease, the arteries affected by atherosclerosis tend to be the ones that supply the leg muscles.
-The risk factors are similar to those for heart disease and stroke: smoking, high cholesterol levels, high blood pressure, and especially diabetes.
+The risk factors are like those for heart disease and stroke: smoking, high cholesterol levels, high blood pressure, and especially diabetes.

-Signs of peripheral artery disease include a diminished pulse below the narrowed artery, scratches and bruises in the lower leg that won't heal, and pale and cool skin.
+Signs of peripheral artery disease include a diminished pulse below the narrowed artery, and scratches and bruises on the lower leg that won't heal.
+The skin in the affected area is cool to the touch and can be pale or discolored.
 The diagnosis usually depends on the ankle-brachial index, which compares the blood pressure at the ankle to the blood pressure at the arm.
-They're normally about the same, but if there's a blockage in the leg, blood pressure will be lower in the ankle because of low blood flow.
+They're normally about the same, but if there's a blockage in the leg vessels, blood pressure will be lower in the ankle because of low blood flow.

 Arteries narrowed by atherosclerosis leave leg muscles starved for oxygen. |

 Peripheral artery disease by itself can be serious and debilitating, but it may also serve as an important warning of even more serious trouble.
-Atherosclerosis in the legs often means there's atherosclerosis elsewhere, and people with peripheral artery disease are six to seven times more likely to have a heart attack, stroke, or transient ischemic attack than people without it.
-A peripheral artery disease diagnosis should prompt a concerted effort to rein in cardiovascular disease risk factors.
+Atherosclerosis in the legs often means there's atherosclerosis elsewhere, and people with peripheral artery disease are six to seven times more likely to have a heart attack, stroke, or transient ischemic attack (TIA) than people without it.
+A peripheral artery disease diagnosis should prompt a concerted effort to rein in cardiovascular disease risk factors: for example, current guidelines recommend a high-dose statin to reduce cholesterol levels.

-Walking hurts, so a "just do it" attitude about exercise isn't helpful.
+With PAD, walking hurts, so a "just do it" attitude about exercise isn't helpful.
 But researchers have found that tightly structured, supervised exercise programs can help people increase the amount they can walk before their leg pain kicks in.
-These programs usually involve walking 'til it hurts (which may be only for a few minutes), resting 'til the pain goes away, and then walking again.
+These programs usually involve walking until it hurts (which may be only for a few minutes), resting until the pain goes away, and then walking again.
 These walk-rest-walk sessions are most effective if people do them for about 30 minutes at least several days a week.

 Serious cases of peripheral artery disease can cause leg pain even when the person isn't walking.
 This "rest pain" most often occurs in the feet.
-Even more serious are cases when the condition leads to tissue death and gangrene.
+In even more serious cases, the condition can lead to tissue death and gangrene.

 If peripheral artery disease is serious, or isn't improving with exercise and medication, doctors can reopen the blocked artery with angioplasty or use part of a blood vessel from elsewhere in the body to reroute circulation around the blockage.
 But the track record of these revascularization procedures is mixed, and some studies suggest that the results from a structured exercise program can be as good, or even better.